PRESERVING OUR HISTORY FOR FUTURE GENERATIONS

 1969 - DLG-31 is Screen Commander for TG 71.4 during SPECOPS in the Yellow Sea followed by PARPRO Protection Picket (27 April - 14 May).

-1972 - DLG-31's LAMPS helo is used in a search and rescue incident which save the life of a F-4 pilot.
+1972 - DLG-31's LAMPS helo is used in a search and rescue (SAR) incident that saves the life of an Air Force F-4 pilot off Dong Hoi, Vietnam.

-2008 - CDDG-104 delivery-move aboard date, which is the official custody turnover of the ship from the building yard to the U.S. Navy.
-CDR Brian P. Eckerle signs responsibility for the ship becoming its first Commanding Officer.
+2008 - DDG-104 delivery-move aboard date, which is the official custody turnover of the ship from the building yard to the U.S. Navy.
+CDR Brian P. Eckerle signs responsibility for the ship, becoming its first Commanding Officer.

 1974 - CAPT Phillip K. Collins relieves CAPT H.E.
-Reichert as DLG-31s fifth Commanding Officer while STERETT was still in drydock.
+Reichert as DLG-31s fifth and last Commanding Officer while STERETT is still in drydock number 2, Naval Shipyard, Long Beach, California.

 2011 - DDG-104 returns to homeport after a six-month maiden deployment in the U.S. 5th and 7th Fleet Areas of Responsibilities (AoR).